cauchi94/airbnb-customer-sentiment/README.md

 - _sklearn.impute.SimpleImputer_: univariate imputer for completing missing values with simple strategies
 - _sklearn.pipeline.Pipeline_: to assemble several steps that can be cross-validated together while setting different parameters
 - _sklearn.metrics.classification_report_: to build a text report showing the main classification metrics

+## Data

+Data for reviews.csv and listings.csv were both downloaded using: http://insideairbnb.com/